Lorna Docken

-Lorna Docken is a First Nations leader in Canada, who served as an interim President of Métis Nation—Saskatchewan in early 2004, when Clément Chartier became president of the Métis National Council.
-She previously served as Vice-President for the provincial association and as Secretary prior to that.
+Lorna Docken is an Indigenous leader in Canada, who served as an interim President of Métis Nation—Saskatchewan in early 2004, when Clément Chartier became president of the Métis National Council.
+She previously served as vice-president for the provincial association and as Secretary prior to that.
 She did not seek re-election to any Métis Nation—Saskatchewan executive post for its controversial 26 May 2004 election.

 Lorna's oldest son is Indigenous musician Joey Stylez, for whom she acts as Manager.